 The ethos behind Young at Heart is to combat isolation and loneliness through the integration of local primary schools and a nursery school, supporting those with dementia and those without.

 Young at Heart’s aim is to become a National project.
 If anyone is interested in setting up another branch or supporting us in any way please contact Rachel, 07971032667

 Young at Heart was featured on the BBC “Inside Out South East”.

 Watch the video by clicking the image below or click here

 Click on the photos to see examples of some of our days and events

 How much does it cost?

-Young at Heart was set up as a “not-for-profit” organisation for the benefit of the retired community.
+Young at Heart is a community interest company set up for the benefit of the retired community.
 We employ staff to ensure the best professional care and have generous volunteers who give up their time to assist.

 Young at Heart costs £50 per day.

 If you would like more information on how we distribute the profits please click here